Gateway Regional School District (Massachusetts): Schools

 At one time, the Gateway district operated five elementary schools.
 Due to declining student numbers and reduced state revenue, the school committee voted to consolidate elementary schools (thereby closing Blandford Elementary School, R. H. Conwell Elementary School, and Russell Elementary School).
-Students that normally would have attended those schools now go to Littleville Elementary School in Huntington, or Chester Elementary School in Chester.
-R. H. Conwell re-opened under the name of R. H. Conwell Community Education Center for the 2010–2011 school year and is now run as a private school by residents of the town of Worthington.
+Students that would have attended those schools now go to Littleville Elementary School in Huntington, or Chester Elementary School in Chester.
+R. H. Conwell re-opened under the name of R. H. Conwell Community Education Center for the 2010–2011 school year and ran as a private school by residents of the town of Worthington.
+The privately operated school operated until the 2014 - 2015 school year when in July of 2015 Worthington officially withdraw from the Gateway regional district and reopened R. H. Conwell as a public school within its own district for the 2015-2016 academic year.